presents

 Forest Preserve District, the Indiana Dunes State Park and the

-Artist Klairmont's art is inspired by
+National Lakeshore.
+Inspiration to many Artist Klairmont's art is inspired by

 Jensen's work and words.
 Quoting from a Jensen book, "Siftings,"